Quickstart: Create a data factory by using the Azure Data Factory UI

 To view details about the copy operation, select the Details (eyeglasses image) link in the Actions column.
 For details about the properties, see Copy Activity overview.

-- You can switch back to the Pipeline Runs view from the Activity Runs view by selecting the Pipelines link.
+You can switch back to the Pipeline Runs view from the Activity Runs view by selecting the Pipeline Runs link.

 Trigger the pipeline on a schedule